CSFC 2025 Priority Bill List

 Short Title: Invest State Funds to Benefit Communities

-Sponsors: J. Amabile (D) | L. Frizell (R) / S. Bird (D) | M. Lukens (D)
+Sponsors: J. Amabile (D) | L. Frizell (R) / S. Bird | M. Lukens (D)

 Summary:

-Section 1 of the bill provides that interest and income earned on the investment of the money in the public school fund must be used to pay for the costs of administering the newly created shared equity down payment assistance program.
-Section 2 requires at least one member of the public school fund investment board (board) to have expertise in community investments, requires the board to direct the state treasurer to securely invest money deposited in the public school fund in a manner that prioritizes new investment objectives, and authorizes the board to enter into contracts with investment advisors or other investment professionals to provide advice on community investments.
-Section 2 makes conforming changes in order to expand the types of investments the state treasurer can make using public school fund money and extends the amount of time the treasurer has to offset an aggregate loss of principal to the public school fund from 18 to 24 months 3 provides that the state treasurer cannot invest in stocks and other financial assets .
-Section 3 4 creates the new community investment portfolio within the permanent public school fund, and requires the state treasurer to invest at least 6% of the money in the permanent school fund into the community investment portfolio by July 1, 2027.
-The state treasurer is required to invest at least 20% of the money in the permanent public school fund into the community investment portfolio by July 1, 2032.
+Section 1 of the act requires, in addition to othr existing uses, that interest and income earned on the investment of the money in the public school fund to be used to pay for the costs of administering a newly created shared equity down payment assistance program.
+Section 2 requires at least one member of the public school fund investment board (board) to have expertise in community investments, requires the board to direct the state treasurer to securely invest money deposited in the public school fund in a manner that prioritizes specified new investment objectives, and authorizes the board to enter into contracts with investment advisors or other investment professionals to provide advice on community investments.
+Section 3 extends the time frame under which the state treasurer may make up a loss of principal to the public school fund by taking actions which lead to gains in the fund from 18 to 24 months.

 Money in the portfolio must be invested in community investments, and allowable community investments include: